 Carnival Dream resumed its Western Caribbean itinerary after resolving an anchor malfunction that delayed the vessel for several hours off the coast of Belize.

 The incident occurred on May 13th while the ship was anchored near Belize City, a tender port situated close to the Belize Barrier Reef system.
-Crew members were reportedly unable to retrieve the vessel’s anchor during departure preparations, resulting in an extended delay while technical teams assessed the situation.
+Crew members were reportedly unable to retrieve the anchor during departure preparations, resulting in an extended delay while technical teams assessed the situation.

-The vessel operates regular Western Caribbean itineraries from Galveston, Texas, with Belize City and Cozumel forming key ports within the route structure.
+Currently, Carnival Dream operates regular Western Caribbean itineraries from Galveston, Texas, with Belize City and Cozumel forming key ports within the route structure.
 Belize City remains one of the region’s principal tender destinations due to the offshore reef environment and limited deepwater berth infrastructure.

 For more Carnival Dream incidents and accidents, see the ship's CruiseMinus page